How To Get Rid of Under Eye Hollows & Sunken Eyes

 #6: Use eyedrops as directed

-Another tactic for how to fix sunken eyes is to consider eye drops.
+Another tactic for how to fix the appearance of sunken eyes is to consider eye drops.
 While you may not want to try this without the advice or direction of a physician, eye drops that address an existing condition such as dry eye or allergies can help your eyes return to a normal hydrated, and rested state.
 This, in turn, can reduce the swelling and darkening that can give the appearance of hollow eyes.

-#7: See a dermatologist or plastic surgeon
+#7: See a plastic surgeon

 If you’re looking for treatments that specifically focus on how to fix sunken eyes, then look no further than your physician.
 There are options for under-eye dermal fillers that involve the injection of different substances to fill in the hollow under your eyes.
 There are also cosmetic surgeries available that can eliminate the excess skin under the eye.